Last Updated on

 We have heard that “insanity is doing the same thing and expecting different results.”
 Learning from our life lessons is to do things differently to get different results.
 People are essentially unique and one type of life experience doesn’t teach the same lesson to everyone because people experience the same things from different perspectives.
 I and my best friend can have the exact same experience at the exact same moment and it will be experienced differently, therefore, we learn different lessons from it.
 We then experience personal growth that taught us a life lesson.
 Sometimes, our lessons are simply to help someone else figure out a different approach because we can offer a different perspective on a particular experience.

 Could this be a life of lessons chosen by my soul before I was born in this life?
 It is a concept to consider.
-What I believe for myself.
+What I currently believe myself changes as I grow and heal.
 I used to believe I was born to be punished.
 Life as a Christian was all about punishment.
 I believed that life here on earth was HELL.
 Through my life lessons learned through the healing process, I changed that belief.
 Now, I believe that there was a purpose to it.
 That purpose is what I will make of it.
 I choose to continue to heal so that I can understand what I have been through and help others who are experiencing a similar opportunity to learn.
 Not everyone survives what I have been through.

 I am learning how to see the world from a different perspective and I am learning how to let go of my pain.
 I have learned that I am responsible for the pain I feel that I have yet to let go of.
 I didn’t cause the experience but I cause the continuation of my suffering.
 I didn’t choose or cause my PTSD but I have a choice of how to perceive it.
 I don’t know if I will ever fully recover from PTSD but I do know that I can eventually grow to a point where I will be able to tell my story and it will help someone else.
 Because the very cool thing about life lessons is that through learning our lessons we can help others learn their lessons and help them to get through it.